The advantages of cooking with gas

 Less wasted heat

-Electric cooktops emit more heat than those powered by gas, generating excess heat in your home.
-Gas cooktops not only keep your home cooler when they’re on but as soon as you turn them off the flame is extinguished and the heat source vanishes - not so with an electric cooktop, which continues to emit heat after it is switched off.
+Electric cooktops can emit more heat than those powered by gas, which generates excess heat in your home.
+Gas cooktops keep your home cooler, because as soon as you turn them off, the flame is extinguished and the heat source vanishes - not so with an electric cooktop, which continues to emit heat after it is switched off.

 Unaffected by power cuts